malvarez88/daura-arq/README.md

 - Project gallery with images and descriptions
 - Services and team sections
 - Responsive design for optimal viewing on different devices
-- Smooth animations and transitions powered by GSAP
+- Smooth animations and transitions powered by Framer Motion
 - Styling and layout using Bootstrap

 ## Technologies Used